-Top 10 Things To Do In Geneva, Switzerland
+Top 10 Things To Do In Lake Geneva, Switzerland

-If Switzerland is on your bucket list, you’ll definitely want to make sure you visit Geneva, the captial of chocolate, luxury watches, Swiss Army Knives, and world peace.
+If Switzerland is on your bucket list, you’ll definitely want to make sure you visit Geneva, the capital of chocolate, luxury watches, Swiss Army Knives, and world peace.

-To help plan your trip, here are the Top 10 Things To See & Do In Geneva! :)
+To help plan your trip, here are the 10 Best Things To Do In Geneva:

 1. Walk along the shores of Lake Geneva